KAM for quasi-linear forced hamiltonian NLS: Abstract

 \section{Abstract}

-In this paper we prove the existence of quasi-periodic, small-amplitude, solutions for quasi-linear Hamiltonian perturbations of the non-linear Sch\"odinger equation on the torus in presence of a quasi-periodic forcing.
+In this paper we prove the existence of quasi-periodic, small-amplitude, solutions for quasi-linear Hamiltonian perturbations of the non-linear Schr\"odinger equation on the torus in presence of a quasi-periodic forcing.
 In particular we prove that such solutions are linearly stable.
-The proof is based on a Nash-Moser implicit function theorem.
-We prove the invertibility of the linearized operator using a reducibility argument in which we exploit the pseudo-differential structure of the linearized operator.
+The proof is based on a Nash-Moser implicit function theorem and on a reducibility result on the linearized operator in a neighborhood of zero.
+The proof of the reducibility relies on changes of coordinates such as diffeomorphisms of the torus, pseudo-differential operators and a KAM-reducibility arguments.
 Due to the multiplicity of the eigenvalues we obtain a block-diagonalization.

 \zerarcounters